ashikahmad/SugarAnchor/README.md

 [![License](https://img.shields.io/cocoapods/l/SugarAnchor.svg?style=flat)](http://cocoapods.org/pods/SugarAnchor)
 [![Platform](https://img.shields.io/cocoapods/p/SugarAnchor.svg?style=flat)](http://cocoapods.org/pods/SugarAnchor)

+SugarAnchor is syntactic sugar on NSLayoutAnchor to help us write more compact, readable and easy layout code.
+It wraps up all of NSLayoutXAxisAnchor, NSLayoutYAxisAnchor and NSLayoutDimension functionalities under some easy to use operators to reduce verbosity.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+[x] Xcode 8.3 or above
+[x] Swift 3.1
+[x] iOS 9.0 or above

 ## Installation